-Lunch Lady Rolls are a throwback to the days when school lunches came with a big, fluffy rolls.
-It’s been years since I’ve had a school lunch so I couldn’t tell you how they taste now, but I have good memories of the rolls (along with the rectangular pizza and a weird popsicle called Fruity Frost that tasted better than other popsicles.
+Lunch Lady Rolls are a throwback to the days when school cafeterias served big, fluffy rolls.
+It’s been years since I’ve had a school lunch so I couldn’t tell you how they taste now, but I have good memories of the rolls (along with the rectangular pizza and a weird popsicle called Fruity Frost that tasted better than other popsicles).

 When I first tried these, I wasn’t sure the description reading “just like the ones served at the cafeteria” would be accurate, but it really was.
 Lunch Lady Rolls are the lightest, tightest crumbed, delicate rolls to come out of my kitchen — and they don’t call for any special tricks like adding potato flakes or beer.